hotosm/osm-merge/docs/conflation.md

 imagery.
 Bing should be the same imagery, but I try that next if the Maxar imagery isn't sufficient.
 After that I sometimes have to experiment, or use [Open Aerial Map](https://openaerialmap.org/) to find something better.
-Often utilizing multiple fuzzy imagery source is necessary, while being concious of the possible false identification.
+Often utilizing multiple fuzzy imagery sources is necessary, while being concious of the possible false identification.